Multiplier bootstrap of tail copulas with applications

-(note that we were not able to obtain the asymptotic variances for the censored maximum likelihood estimator, because of the complicated structure of the limiting distribution).
-The method of moment estimator requires the specification of a function $g$, which was chosen as in \cite{einkraseg2008} as the indicator of the set $\{\vect{x}\in[0,1]^2:x_1+x_2\leq 1\}$.
-We observe that none of the two estimates is globally preferable to the other.
-For small amounts of tail dependence the minimum distance estimate performs slightly better while for increasing tail dependence the moment type estimator is more qualified from an asymptotic point of view.
+(Note that we were not able to obtain the asymptotic variances for the censored maximum likelihood estimator, because of the complicated structure of the limiting distribution.)
+The method-of-moments estimator requires the specification of a function $g$, which was chosen as in Einmahl \textit{et~al.} \cite{einkraseg2008} as the indicator of the set $\{ \vect{x}\in[0,1]^2\dvt x_1+x_2\leq1\}$.
+We observe that none of the two estimates is globally preferable over the other.
+For small amounts of tail dependence, the minimum distance estimate performs slightly better, whereas for increasing tail dependence, the method-of-moments type estimator is more qualified from an asymptotic standpoint.

-It is also notable that the $dm$- and $pdm$-bootstrap can be used to construct a consistent approximation of the asymptotic distribution of the censored likelihood and moment estimator investigated in \cite{dehnevpen2008} and \cite{einkraseg2008}.
-The main argument for proving consistency is that the limiting distribution of the method of moments and the minimum distance estimator can be represented in the form $\Phi (\Gb_{\ltchat}, \ltc, \partial \ltc)$ for some appropriate functional $\Phi$ depending on the method of estimation.
-Here $\partial \ltc$ denotes any vector of partial derivatives of $\ltc$ with respect to its coordinates or the parameter.
-Given the functional $\Phi$ is suitable smooth the bootstrap approximation is then obtained by $\Phi (\alpha_n, \ltchat, \widehat{\partial\ltc})$ where $\alpha_n$ is $\alpha_n^{pdm}$ of $\alpha_n^{dm}$ and $\widehat{\partial \ltc}$ is a consistent estimate of $\partial \ltc$. } \end{rem}
+Also of note, the $\mathit{dm}$ and $\mathit{pdm}$ bootstraps can be used to construct a consistent approximation of the asymptotic distribution of the censored likelihood and moment estimator investigated in de~Haan \textit{et~al.} \cite{dehnevpen2008} and Einmahl \textit{et~al.} \cite{einkraseg2008}.
+The main argument for proving consistency is that the limiting distribution of the method-of-moments and minimum distance estimators can be represented in the form $\Phi(\Gb_{\ltchat}, \ltc, \partial \ltc)$ for some appropriate functional $\Phi$ depending on the method of estimation.
+Here $\partial\ltc$ denotes any vector of partial derivatives of $\ltc$ with respect to its coordinates or the parameter.
+Given that the functional $\Phi$ is suitable smooth, the bootstrap approximation is then obtained by $\Phi(\alpha_n, \ltchat, \widehat{\partial\ltc})$, where $\alpha_n$ is $\alpha_n^{\mathit{pdm}}$ of $\alpha_n^{\mathit{dm}}$ and $\widehat{\partial\ltc}$ is a consistent estimate of $\partial\ltc$. \end{rem}